rustybrozen/rustybrozen/README.md

 ## About Me

 Hey there!
-I'm a junior web and mobile developer and IT student from Vietnam, passionate about building modern web and mobile applications.
+I'm a junior web and mobile developer and an IT from Vietnam, passionate about building modern web and mobile applications.
 Currently studying Information Technology while freelancing and working on personal projects.

 I love exploring new technologies, especially AI-powered tools that make development more efficient.
 When I'm not coding, you'll find me troubleshooting tech issues, editing videos, or learning something new online.